juckerf/micro/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/gyselroth/micro/master/LICENSE)

 ## Description
 Micro provides minimalistic core features to write a new Application.
-Instead providing a rich featured fatty library it only provides a couple of classes.
-It comes with a logger, configuration parser, HTTP routing, Authentication system and some wrapper around databases and ldap.
+Instead providing a rich featured fatty library it only provides a couple of namespaces.
+It comes with a logger (and multiple adapters), configuration parser, HTTP routing/response, Authentication (and multiple adapters) and some wrapper around databases and ldap.

 * \Micro\Auth
 * \Micro\Config